WoodardEric/Medea-Music-Player/README.md

 In step 10 you only need to build for x64
 Skip the "Building without ASIO support" section

-6)Add a system environment variable named PORTAUDIO that points to the directy where you cloned portaudio
+6) Add a system environment variable named PORTAUDIO that points to the directy where you cloned portaudio

 This step is similar to in the video on building wxWidgets But this guide also goes through environment variables https://www.computerhope.com/issues/ch000549.htm

-7)Clone this repo to a directory.
+7) Clone this repo to a directory.
 If the environment variable are set correctly then all the librarys will be linked to the project and the app should compile and build.